leancloud/docs-en/views/rest_api.md

   https://{{host}}/1.1/roles
 ```

-To find the users contained in a rule (users contained in sub-roles not counted):
+To find the users contained in a role (users contained in sub-roles not counted):

 ```sh
 curl -X GET \